Friendship YMCA Swim Team

 Practice Frequency: Three (3) 1-hour practices per week

-Swimmers in the Silver Level are typically older grade school and early middle school kids who have achieved solid competency in all strokes and most events.
-The focus of the Yellow Level program is on refining technique and building endurance.
+Swimmers in the Purple level are typically older grade school and early middle school kids who have achieved solid competency in all strokes and most events.
+The focus of the Purple level is on refining technique and building endurance.

 Required Skills: